SkyBus Standard Ticketing Conditions

 - SkyBus’ liability to a passenger is limited to the amount paid by the passenger to SkyBus for his/her ticket.

 - Tickets: Passengers must show their ticket to SkyBus staff as a condition of travel on the bus.
 Passengers who have purchased a ticket online from the SkyBus website (www.skybus.co.nz) must present a scannable bar code (either as a print out or on their portable electronic device) to the driver.
-Tickets are valid for 6 months from the date of purchase (10 trip tickets are valid for 18 months from date of purchase).
+Tickets are valid for 3 months from the date of purchase.
 Tickets are not transferrable, may not be duplicated and are non-refundable.
 A return trip ticket must be used on separate journeys.
 SkyBus may in its discretion accept payment of bus fares by way of alternative methods, such as special passes and electronic smartcards, including the AT HOP card (and these terms conditions will apply to those alternative methods).
 Acceptance of any alternative method of payment will be subject at all times to the relevant issuer’s terms and conditions.

 - Schedule: SkyBus will use reasonable efforts to meet stated departure and arrival times but SkyBus does not promise to meet those times and, to the maximum extent permitted by law, will not be liable for any failure to meet those times.
 Without limiting the previous statements, specifically SkyBus cannot be held liable for delays due to road conditions, traffic volumes, weather conditions or incorrect bookings made by third party agents.
 To the maximum extent permitted by law, SkyBus shall not be liable for any loss or damage arising out of or consequential upon, directly or indirectly, any abandonment of, delay in departure or delay during any trip howsoever caused but will use reasonable efforts to ensure such events do not occur.